bitpredator/discord-bot/README.md

 Copyright (C) 2022 bitpredator

-This program is a project for the fivem community, you have legal permission to distribute and / or modify it only if you have forked this repository, if it is not a fork repository, the version will be removed from the DMCA request.
+This program is a project for the community, you have legal permission to distribute and / or modify it only if you have forked this repository, if it is not a fork repository, the version will be removed from the DMCA request.

 ATTENTION:
 You are not authorized to change the name of the resource and the resources within it.